 10. Pekan

 Pekan is known for its historical culture, architectural buildings, and beautiful lakes.
 After reaching Pekan, you must visit Sultan Abu Bakar Museum, Sultan Abdullah Mosque Museum, and Istana Abu Bakar.
-Start the trip with the residence of the current Sultan of Pekan, Istan Abu Bakar.
+Start the trip with the residence of the current Sultan of Pekan, Istana Abu Bakar.
 Then, also visit the Royal Polo field just beside the palace.
 Then travel to Sultan Abdullah Mosque.
 This historical mosque has an art museum inside it.

-Things to Do in Pekang
+Things to Do in Pekan

 - Taking a historical trip to the museums and mosque.